FWuermse/grw/docs/main.typ

 This highlights our contributions are the following:
 - Implement the algorithm seen in the paper in Lean 4
-- Capture the essence of the optimized algorithm that evolved in Coq over ten years for the first time
+- Provide the first description of the optimised Coq implementation that evolved over the last decade
 - Implement the optimized algorithm in Lean 4
+- Complete the optimized algorithm to be consistent with the algorithm mentioned in the paper
 - Show that both alogrithm lead to the same rewrite proofs

 = Algorithm for Genralised Rewriting <PaperAlgo>

 The core idea of the approach for rewriting proposed in @sozeau:inria-00628904 is to break down generalised rewriting into two parts.
 The first part is an algorithm that generates a large proof skeleton for the rewrite leveraging `Proper`, `respectful`, and `Subrelation` as seen above.
 In previous examples we have seeen that while we know what types such a proof must have we don't always know the actual instances of the `Proper` or `Subrelation` classes.
 They each only have a single constructor.
 We know that a proof for a `Subrelation` term must be constructed with `Subrelation.subrelation` meaning a proof that for a given relation $q$ and a given relation $r$, all $x$ and $y$ must satisfy $q space x space y -> r space x space y$ and similarly for `Proper` proofs.
 We may however not always know the proof for $forall x y, q space x space y -> r space x space y$.
 This is why the algorithm uses metavariables for those instances and for some sub-expressions.
-For instance a proof skeleton for a simple atomic term $p : mono("Prop")$ and a proof $h : r space p space q$ would be a proof $mono("Subrelation.subrelation (Prop)") r space (<-) space ?_m space p space q space h$.
-Notice that $?_m$ is a metavariable of type $mono("Subrelation" r space (<-))$ which unfolds to $forall x y, r space x space y -> (x <- y)$.
+For instance a proof skeleton for a simple atomic term $p : mono("Prop")$ and a proof $h : r space p space q$ would be a proof $mono("Subrelation.subrelation (Prop)") space r space (<-) space ?_m space p space q space h$.
+Notice that $?_m$ is a metavariable of type $mono("Subrelation" space r space (<-))$ which unfolds to $forall x y, r space x space y -> (x <- y)$.
 The application $?_m space p space q space h$ gives us the desired rewrite.
 The assignment for the metavariable $?_m$ is unknown and left as a hole in this proof.
 With more nested terms this algorithm collects multiple unassigned metavariables.

 This is where the second part of the proposed approach, a proof search, comes into play.
 In Coq this proof search is realised using type class relsoltuion.
 Type class resolution in Coq searches through user defined instances of a type class and applies those instances.
 For example the typeclass instance `iff_impl_subrelation` is an instance for the `Subrelation` typeclass in Coq that provides a proof for $mono("Subrelation" (<->) space (<-))$ which can be leveraged whenever the rewrite relation is $(<->)$.